-- Delivering employment growth, particularly within higher-skilled occupations, helping to close the GVA gap currently experienced by Medway; - Supporting the growth of the advanced manufacturing sector (an area in which Medway has, anchored by major employers such as BAE Systems, which is adjacent to the site, Delphi and a large base of medium-sized, cutting edge manufacturing and engineering companies and supply chains); - Contributing to the North Kent Enterprise Zone by offering businesses the opportunity to exploit the benefits offered to companies locating within the Enterprise Zone; - Providing employment opportunities for local graduates from the Medway University Technical College and the Universities at Medway, and adding value by keeping young people in the area
+- Delivering employment growth, particularly within higher-skilled occupations, helping to close the GVA gap currently experienced by Medway; - Supporting the growth of the advanced manufacturing sector (an area in which Medway has, anchored by major employers such as BAE Systems, which is adjacent to the site, Delphi and a large base of medium-sized, cutting edge manufacturing and engineering companies and supply chains); - Contributing to the North Kent Enterprise Zone by offering businesses the opportunity to realise the benefits offered to companies locating within the Enterprise Zone due to reinvestment of business rates in the site.
+Investment will significantly enhance IPM land values and unlock further phases of delivery; - Providing employment opportunities for local graduates from the Medway University Technical College and the Universities at Medway, and adding value by keeping young people in the area further potential for business accommodation and a range of employment uses.
+Sites in these areas are thought to offer sufficient competitive advantage, particularly due to excellent transport links and accessibility, to attract business relocations to suitable accommodation in spite of an ongoing economic downturn'.